wwarthen/RomWBW/Source/Doc/Applications.md

 appropriate version of the RomWBW ROM you are using.
 Be very careful to keep all copies of `ASSIGN.COM` up to date with your ROM.

+Additionally, the `ASSIGN` command must be able to adjust to CP/M 2.2 vs. CP/M 3.
+If you utilize an RSX that modifies the BDOS version returned, you are likely to have serious problems.
+In this case, be sure to use `ASSIGN` prior to loading the RSX or after it is unloaded.

 ## Etymology

 The `ASSIGN` command is an original product and the source code is